 - Cycling tights with a padded rear –lets face it, you’re probably new to cycling and you may well get saddle sore initially.
 It’s worth getting a pair of padded cycling tights to not only keep you warm but to protect your rear too.
 With shorts and tights you do get what you pay for, but Wiggle’s DHB range of Aeron and ASV shorts are excellent for the price.
-You’ll also find a good selection over at Evans Cycles.

 - A thermal skull-cap or balaclava–Whether you decide to wear a helmet or not (we’re pro-choice here…) you are going to get a cold head.
 A skull-cap will keep both your head and your ears warm and wind-free.
 Best of all, it will fit under your helmet should you choose to wear one.

 - A jacket –Winter is a season that is mostly dark.
 You’ll probably be heading to work in the dark and heading home in the dark, so being seen is pretty important.
 A good jacket will not only keep the wind and rain off, but some will incorporate reflective panels and piping helping you to be seen.
 We have tested the Altura Nightvision Evo jacket, which is is covered in reflective panels.
 The black one looks quite understated by day, but lights you up like a Christmas tree when headlights shine on it.
 We’re not fans of dressing like a highways engineer though.